Artesa/feathers-file-stream/README.md

     }),
     bucket: "my-bucket"
   }),
-  expressMiddlewareStream() // pipes the stream for a get request to the response );
+  expressSendStreamForGet() // pipes the stream for a get request to the response );
 ```